Meet the #YSQUAD

 Dellwyn is our fearless leader.
 She's passionate about gender equality and wants to amplify the voices of young women as New Zealand moves to more equitable outcomes for all its people and embraces the changes that will face us this century.
 She has 30 year’s experience in corporate and private business, has led a family foundation (the Stevenson Foundation) and a major charity (Cure Kids).
 Among her governance roles she has served on the Board of Philanthropy NZ.
 In 2017, Dellwyn founded New Zealand’s first Women’s Fund, bringing an idea to New Zealand that is mobilising women around the world.

-Meet Grace our Operation Manager and accountant guru.
+Meet Grace our Operations and Finance Manager.
 She wants women to feel safe wherever they are in their homes, workplace, public places and while travelling.
 This was the only job she applied for when she moved to Auckland from Christchurch.
 She believes that God put her in the organisation for a reason.
 "I still don’t know what the reason is but I enjoy working here.
-There are things that clash with my Christian belief such as pushing for the abortion law.
-But, in general, we are working towards creating a better tomorrow for women and I am in for that."
+There are things that clash with my Christian beliefs but, in general, we are working towards creating a better tomorrow for women and I am all for that."

-Kaisa started working with the Y developing the GenderTick accreditation for the workplace and now works with us in the Advocacy space.
+Kaisa developed our GenderTick accreditation for the workplace and works to get more NZ organisations on board as GenderTick members.
 She would like to see the unpaid labour predominantly done by women (that will in turn fall to our daughters to do instead of our sons) recognised, supported, paid and shared.
+She also runs workplace workshops on topics such as Gender Backlash and contributes to our advocacy efforts.

 Kerry, in her own words, ‘gives a f**k, every single day’.
 She is funny, colourful, clever, very generous with her time and is exactly what all the residents need to keep calm in a crisis.
 But if you tell Kerry Barnett any of that you can guess what she’ll say (not very quietly).
 “Load of Tosh!”